KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 **Evidence from 3B (16-bit full, no quantization):**
 ```
-Continuous lr:  CPU fp32 = GPU fp32 (Δ ≤ 0.002 across all steps)
+Continuous lr:    CPU fp32 = GPU fp32 (Δ ≤ 0.002) — CPU-AA
-Warm restart:   CPU-C in progress — will determine if quantization is required
+Discontinuous lr: CPU fp32 = GPU fp32 (Δ ≤ 0.002) — CPU-C (step 10-70)

 = Without quantization noise, CPU and GPU follow identical paths.
-= CPU determinism may only matter when the landscape is rough (4-bit quantization).
+= lr schedule does NOT change this — tested with both continuous and discontinuous.
+= ★ Quantization is the sole variable causing CPU ≠ GPU.
 ```

 ### The Analogy